AresMUSH/aresmush/plugins/demographics/help/en/groups.md

 ---
 # Groups

-During chargen, you can assign your character to various **Groups**.
+Groups represent your job and where you are from.
+All the options listed below are open to all characters, though your position in that group should be worked out with the head of that group.
+Please see [/wiki/theme:corporations](Corporations) and [/wiki/theme:government](Government) for more information on these groups, and [/wiki/theme:cities](Cities) for information on the cities of Chontio.

+If you are interested in creating a new group and having it listed here, please contact staff.
+If you what to be part of a private group (that is not open to all characters), you should choose "Freelance" under Affiliation or Corporation.

 Only admin may change your groups after you've been approved.

 Available groups: Affiliation, Corporation, Government, Origin.